microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/data-ingestion.md

 After the data is injested into the lake, the data is then unpacked.
 This process is explained in detail in the [Data Unpacking page](/docs/2/technical/microshare-platform-advanced/data-unpacking/).

+As well, you can check out the [Scheduled Robot Guide.](/docs/2/technical/microshare-platform-advanced/scheduled-robot)